Young Leaders Program

 The Young Leaders Program (YLP) is a 40-hour program targeting low-income high school students.
 CSL teaches low-income youth Five Critical Skill Areas that enable them to learn the leadership skills necessary to identify and pursue the careers of their choice and to find and sustain themselves in healthy, meaningful careers.
 View descriptions of these Five Critical Skill Areas.

-View the Program Schedule for CSL’s summer 2015 Young Leaders Program – sponsored by the George Washington University School of Business, CSL’s Executive Advisory Board and other individual donors and taking place at the George Washington University School of Business in Washington D.C.: Program Schedule YLP 2015.
+View the sample Program Schedule for the Young Leaders Program – sponsored by the George Washington University School of Business, CSL’s Executive Advisory Board and other individual donors – which took place at the George Washington University School of Business in Washington D.C.

 Read sample Class Descriptions of 10 YLP classes.

-Check out a Program History of YLPs offered over the past nine years in partnership with D.C. community-based organizations.
+Check out a Program History of YLPs offered over the past 18 years.

-Read about the YLP’s highly interactive Panel Model where Washington professionals interact directly with the youth in the daily leadership sessions.
+Read about the YLP’s highly interactive Panel Model where local professionals interact directly with the youth in the daily leadership sessions.